Skip to content

 U.S. National Debt:

-Domestic Violence
+Domestic Violence and Victims of Crime

 Preventing domestic violence must start early by promoting positive and safe dating relationships.
-It is imperative that the government help provide every opportunity for victims to overcome instances of domestic violence, dating violence, sexual assault, and stalking.
-I have been and will continue to be a committed advocate of victims’ rights.
 Domestic and sexual violence has claimed too many victims, even here in Idaho.

+Since 1994, the Violence Against Women Act (VAWA) has helped victims and families in our communities by making substantial progress toward ending domestic violence, dating violence, sexual assault and stalking.
 In 2013, I was the lead Republican sponsor on legislation to reauthorize VAWA.
-The law extends the many successes of the previous VAWA legislation as well as improves upon provisions in order to correspond to our evolving society.
+The law extended the many successes of the previous VAWA legislation and improved upon provisions in order to correspond to our evolving society.

 Recent News